ajwills72/rminr/docs/rminrinpsy.md

 # Teaching Research Methods in R

-This is a crowd-sourced list of organizations using R to teach research methods _in Psychology_, and a link to Creative Commons teaching materials, where these are available.
+This is a crowd-sourced list of uses of R to teach research methods _in Psychology_, and a link to Creative Commons teaching materials, where these are available.
 The year teaching in R was adopted at undergraduate and postgraduate level is also recorded, where known.
 Where there are no materials, but the  organization's name has a link, this is a link to evidence that R is used.